hacksu/AngularLesson11-17/README.md

 2. Now it is time to add components!
 Everything in Angular is broken down into components.
 So for us at the moment we are going to to and program 1 componentand  1 model.
 To add a component in Stackblitz, right click on the app folder and you should see Angular Generator.
 Click on that and you should be able to add a component along with a few other things.
 Name the component list.
-      Let's take a look at what these things are:
+      Let's take a look at what these things are!

-        1. Component - This will give us all of the files we need to add a component
+        1. Component : This will give us all of the files we need to add a component

-        2. Service -  A class with a specific purpose of sharing data, can be used to send data between the back end and front end
+        2. Service :  A class with a specific purpose of sharing data, can be used to send data between the back end and front end

-        3. Directive - A function that executes whenever the Angular compiler finds it in the DOM (Direct Object Model)
+        3. Directive : A function that executes whenever the Angular compiler finds it in the DOM (Direct Object Model)

-        4. Module - This is used to group components, directives, pipes and services that are related
+        4. Module : This is used to group components, directives, pipes and services that are related

-        5. Pipe - Used to transfer values in another template
+        5. Pipe : Used to transfer values in another template

-        6. Guard - Code that is executed before the route is loaded
+        6. Guard : Code that is executed before the route is loaded

-        7. Interface - Abstract type that does not contain any class code
+        7. Interface : Abstract type that does not contain any class code

-        8. Class - Can be used to bind muiltple classes together, in Angular, can be useful to bind CSS classes to HTML
+        8. Class : Can be used to bind muiltple classes together, in Angular, can be useful to bind CSS classes to HTML

-        9. Enum - A set of named constants
+        9. Enum : A set of named constants

 3. Now that we have created the list component we  need to look at the files that have been generated for us
         1.